balena-io-modules/mahler/README.md

 const connect = Task.of({
 	// This task applies to a specific network
 	path: '/knownNetworks/:id',
-	// Only run if the network is not connected and the network is at least 20%
+	// Only run if the network is not connected and the signal is at least 20%
 	condition: (state: State, network) =>
 		network.get(state).signal > 20 &&
 		network.get(state).authenticated &&